GlobalLink Web navigation logo

 2. TMS (translation management system)

 A quality TMS system will provide a central platform for managing translation workflows and collaboration between linguists and developers.
-This is extremely helpful with streamlining the translation process and gathering analytical data on how your application or website is performing.
+This streamlines the translation process and collects analytics on how your application or website is performing.

-Translation management systems such as GlobalLink Web offer automatic translation, collaboration tools, translation memory and terminology management, reporting and analytics, and quality assurance tools.
+Translation management systems such as Bablic offer automatic translation, collaboration tools, translation memory and terminology management, reporting and analytics, and quality assurance tools.

 1. Automated translation tools